j-a-y-h/react-uniformed/README.md

 import {useForm, useSettersAsEventHandler} from "react-uniformed";

 const { setValue, validateByName, errors } = useForm({
-    // Use HTML5 style validation
+  // Declarative HTML5 style form validation
   constraints: {
     name: { required: true, minLength: 1, maxLength: 55 },
     // email & url types are validated using HTML standard regex
-        email: { required: true, type: "email" },
+    email: { type: "email" },
     date: {
       // set the error message for required by using a non empty string
       required: "Date is required",
       type: "date",
       // set the error message and constraint using an array
       min: [Date.now(), "Date must be today or later"] }
   },
+  // the onSubmit function is only called after the form passes validation.
   onSubmit: data => console.log(JSON.stringify(data)),
 });

+// No configs for when to validate the form because useSettersAsEventHandler
+// allows you to configure your event handlers how ever you want to.

-// validate on change with the following code
+// validate on change
 // const handleChange = useSettersAsEventHandler(setValue, validateByName);
-// or validate on blur
+// validate on blur
 const handleBlur = useSettersAsEventHandler(validateByName);
 ```